 Fashion brands aside, the Wear OS-powered smartwatch landscape isn’t exactly flourishing.
 Oppo’s smartwatch comes at an interesting time as the smartphone giant tries to make a broader ecosystem play, including true wireless earphones and now wearables.
 Oppo’s first Wear OS watch is unapologetically inspired by a certain other smartwatch.
 However, execution is key.

-Read Android Authority’s Oppo Watch review to find out if the smartwatch delivers a high-end experience — or if it should be relegated to the long list of lackluster Apple Watch alternatives.
+Read Android Authority’s Oppo Watch review to determine if the smartwatch delivers a high-end experience — or if it should be relegated to the long list of lackluster Apple Watch alternatives.

 The Oppo Watch is unapologetic in its design inspiration.
 From afar, the watch could pass off as a facsimile of the Apple Watch.
-How much that matters to you is personal preference.
-But hey, as far as copy-cat designs go, Oppo did a really good job here.
+How much that matters to you is a personal preference.
+But hey, as far as copy-cat designs go, Oppo did an excellent job here.

 The programmable key has an emerald green accent on it that adds some visual flair.
 The key also doubles as the power menu with a long press.
 While the one programmable key is nice to have, I’d have preferred two for shortcuts.
 Alternatives from Fossil offer a range of programmable pushers.

 A spinning crown would have made scrolling through apps a lot easier.

 The buttons are easy to press, though I would have appreciated a spinning crown instead for easier navigation through the app drawer.